-16.1.1 Legal and ethical requirements regarding human research participant protection require that records be retained in an orderly and easily accessible manner for future reference and for audit purposes.
+16.1.1 Legal and ethical requirements regarding human research participant protection require that records be retained in an orderly and easily accessible manner for future reference and for audit purposes by the relevant federal agencies or departments.
 SAGCP requires retention of records for a minimum of 15 years post-clinical trial.
 The HREC retains all research study records for 15 years in accordance with GCP requirements.